SlimeQ/lifeviz/README.md

 - Settings persist to `%AppData%\lifeviz\config.json` after the app finishes loading (columns/depth, framerate, blend/composite toggles, thresholds, opacity, passthrough, etc.) and restore on next launch.
 - The source stack is restored too: window sources are matched by title, webcams by device id/name, keeping order plus per-layer blend mode, opacity, and mirror settings when the devices are available.
-- Fullscreen preference is remembered and re-applied on launch.
+- Fullscreen preference is remembered and re-applied on launch using the active monitor bounds so the taskbar stays hidden.

 ## Packaging & Deployment